Flood Cleanup Home

 The safest approach is to drink and cook with bottled water or water previously stored in the refrigerator.
 If you have to use tap water, follow the recommendations for disinfection of small quantities of drinking water in the following sections.

 Do not use contaminated water to make ice, brush your teeth or wash dishes.
-If there is a shortage of safe drinking water, use clean disposable eating utensils, plates and napkins.
+If there is a shortage of safe drinking water, use disposable eating utensils, plates and napkins.

 Adequate disinfection requires a certain chlorine dosage for a minimum contact time.
 We recommend 50 parts per million for eight hours or overnight.
 The tables that follow are based on the overnight contact time.
 We also recommend using household bleach for the disinfectant.
 Household bleach is a 5.25% hypochlorite solution commonly sold under brand names such as "Hilex", "Clorox" or "Purex."
 These products are available at all grocery stores and most discount marts.